 What environmental and/or social characteristics are promoted by this financial product?
-Sustainability indicators measure how the The environmental characteristics promoted by this Sub-Fund are: 1) a reduction in investments in fossil fuels; and sustainable objectives of this financial product are attained. an avoidance of investments in the deforestation or burning of natural ecosystems for the purposes of land clearance.
-2. A reference benchmark has not been designated for the purpose of attaining the environmental characteristics promoted by this Sub-Fund.
-What sustainability indicators are used to measure the attainment of each o the environmental or social characteristics promoted by this financia product?
-In order to measure attainment of the individually listed characteristics above promoted by this Sub-Fund, the Fund Manager will actively monitor the indicators set out below and wireview progress on a regular basis: the Sub-Fund's exposure to assets whose main product and/or services: (a supports thermal coal extraction, transportation or use for energy generation; (b supports the use of crude oil in the transportation and power generation sector; (c are linked to the coal and oil upstream industry (e.g., drilling rig operators, frackin sand suppliers and oilfield service providers); and (d) are the treatment and/or provision of logistics services for Canadian oil sands; and the Sub-Fund's exposure to assets that are directly related to the deforestation of burning of natural ecosystems for the purposes of land clearance.
-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable.
-How do the sustainable investments that the financial product partial intends to make, not cause significant harm to any environmental or soci sustainable investment objective?
-Not applicable.
-How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable.
+The environmental characteristics promoted by this Sub-Fund are: 1) a reduction in investments in fossil fuels; and 2) an avoidance of investments in the deforestation or burning of natural ecosystems for the purposes of land clearance.
+A reference benchmark has not been designated for the purpose of attaining the environmental characteristics promoted by this Sub-Fund.
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+In order to measure attainment of the individually listed characteristics above promoted by this Sub-Fund, the Fund Manager will actively monitor the indicators set out below and will review progress on a regular basis: 1) the Sub-Fund's exposure to assets whose main product and/or services: (a) supports thermal coal extraction, transportation or use for energy generation; (b) supports the use of crude oil in the transportation and power generation sector; (c) are linked to the coal and oil upstream industry (e.g., drilling rig operators, fracking sand suppliers and oilfield service providers); and (d) are the treatment and/or provision of logistics services for Canadian oil sands; and 2) the Sub-Fund's exposure to assets that are directly related to the deforestation or burning of natural ecosystems for the purposes of land clearance.

+contribute to such objectives?

+sustainable investment objective?

+taken into account?